Paul Swinburne Fall Memorial Century:

 One thing that amazed me about Paul was his sprit during his illness.
 Never once when I visited was he down.
 He was determined to ride as long as he could, riding a tricycle near the end that he had modified for him when his strength wasn’t sufficient to shift the gears.
 He fought the disease as best he could right to the end.
 I am sure there are others in the club that could tell you more.
 He was one of the fast riders so most of the time I saw him in the parking lot or as he passed me.
 We miss you Paul.

-This year’s Fall Memorial Century will be held on September 14th and start at Carpenters Brook Fish hatchery.
+Most years we start at Carpenters Brook Fish hatchery.
 We will again be supporting the Amyotrophic Lateral Sclerosis-Therapy Development Institute in honor of Paul Swinburne.
 Paul was diagnosed with ALS (Lou Gehrig’s disease) a few years ago.
 This disease was particularly cruel for someone so active and athletic as Paul.
 He succumbed to the disease in the Spring of 2010.
 This ride was his last route creation and is in his memory.
 I think this is one of his best rides.
 Last year, through you generosity, we were able to raise approximately $2000 and hope to surpass that, this year.
 The course will be marked, and there will be water stops along the way.
 Following the ride there will be a party with plenty of food as riders return.
 For more information contact Mike Lyon, 689-1931 / email@example.com.

 Distances: 100, 63, and 37 miles